-Under a deed of covenant dated 18 December 2014 (the "Deed of Covenant") the Issuer has agreed, subject to the terms thereof, to grant certain direct contractual rights to Relevant Account Holders (as defined in the Deed of Covenant) in respect of Securities that are issued initially in global form and where a Global Security becomes void in accordance with its terms provides for such contractual rights to arise.
+Under a deed of covenant dated 17 July 2015 (the "Deed of Covenant") the Issuer has agreed, subject to the terms thereof, to grant certain direct contractual rights to Relevant Account Holders (as defined in the Deed of Covenant) in respect of Securities that are issued initially in global form and where a Global Security becomes void in accordance with its terms provides for such contractual rights to arise.

-5. Save as otherwise disclosed in this Base Prospectus, there has been no significant change in the financial or trading position and no material adverse change in the prospects of the Issuer since 31 December 2013, the date of the Issuer's last published audited financial statements.
+5. Save as otherwise disclosed in this Base Prospectus, there has been no significant change in the financial or trading position and no material adverse change in the prospects of the Issuer since 31 December 2014, the date of the Issuer's last published audited financial statements.

 - 6. The Bearer Securities have been accepted for clearance through Euroclear and Clearstream, Luxembourg.
 The appropriate Common Code and ISIN for each Tranche of Bearer Securities allocated by Euroclear and Clearstream, Luxembourg will be specified in the applicable Final Terms.
 If the Securities are to clear through an additional or alternative clearing system the appropriate information will be specified in the applicable Final Terms. - 7.
 No website referred to in this Base Prospectus forms part of this Base Prospectus, other than those website links at which the documents incorporated by reference in this Base Prospectus are stated to be available. - 8.
 Following a competitive open tender process at Group level, Deloitte & Touche were appointed on 20 June 2013 as auditors of the Issuer to replace the previous auditors, KPMG.
 Deloitte & Touche are a member of the Institute of Chartered Accountants in Ireland. - 9.
 Where information in this Base Prospectus is identified as having been sourced by the Issuer from a third party or otherwise attributed to a third party such information has been accurately reproduced and as far as the Issuer is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the information reproduced in this Base Prospectus inaccurate or misleading. - 10.
 The language of this Base Prospectus is English.
 Certain legislative references and technical terms have been cited in their original language in order that the correct technical meaning may be ascribed to them under applicable law. - 11.
-Credit ratings included or referred to in this Base Prospectus have been or, as applicable, may be, issued by Fitch, Moody's and/or S&P each of which is established in the EU and is registered under Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies.
+Credit ratings included or referred to in this Base Prospectus have been or, as applicable, may be, issued by Fitch, Moody's and/or S&P each of which is established in the EU and is registered under the CRA Regulation.